 There are, however, certain detection systems or applications where one has to tolerate energy loss, or where pressurized gas even serves as the detector.

 An overview of various types of alpha particle detection devices is given in the files below.
-The Dr. Westmeier GmbH will assist you with the procurement of such units, installation and maintenance, in-house training, routine management and performance controls.
+Dr. Westmeier will assist you with the procurement of such units, installation and maintenance, in-house training, routine management and performance controls.

 The overview is not meant to be complete or to cover all units that are on the market.
 Presentation or omission of some equipment does by no means imply any positive or negative recommendation towards that unit.